 But with the changes anticipated through GDPR it appears that ‘soft’ will no longer be an option and that even ‘hard’ will be subject to some additional requirements.

 So in the words of the ICO: “In essence, there is a greater emphasis in the GDPR on individuals having clear granular choices upfront and ongoing control over their consent. “

 So how we as marketers go about achieving and recording consent will need a bit of thought – and whilst this will take a bit of brain power the good news is that it will, without doubt, result in positive impact on your ROI.
 You will have more success with your campaigns, as the audience you are talking to have already confirmed they are interested, they are already engaged, so your ROI, however you measure it, should improve.

-N.B.
-GDPR involves much more than just consent and touches on all the gathering and processing of personal data which will have implications through the business, not just on your SMS marketing efforts.
+The ICO released a twelve step checklist for organisations to use in the coming months to work towards compliance.
+The GDPR involves more than just consent and touches on all the gathering and processing of personal data which will have implications through the business, not just on your SMS marketing efforts.

 We are confident that we can help you, which is why we offer a free healthcheck to identify potential issues with your current programme and free advice on things that could be done to improve it.